Abhisheksabha/Data_Analyst_Internship_Project_1/README.md

 - Boleto is the second most popular payment, This boleto made around 18 % of orders.
 - Other payment methods, such as Voucher and Debit card are less popular forms of payment.

-## 5. Average number of days taken for order delivered customer date for pet shop
+## 5. Find the average number of days taken for order delivered customer date for pet shop
 **Objective:** Analyze how product review scores (ranging from 1 to 5) correlate with order volume.

 **Visualization:** A kpi built for average days taken for order delivered customer date.